Skip to Content

 VI.
 Research Hypothesis

-VII.
+VIII.
 Specific Objectives/Outcomes to be Investigated

-VIII.
+IX.
 Scientific Impact

 • Briefly state how the completion of the aims will impact participant care / outcomes and how it will advance science or clinical care.

-IX.
-Scientific Justification
+X. Scientific Justification

 • Provide a background summary of previous related research and their strengths and weaknesses, a justification of your research, and an explanation of why your research is still necessary.

-X. Participant Selection Criteria
+XI.
+Participant Selection Criteria

 • State inclusion and exclusion criteria.

-XI.
+XII.
 Data Requirements

-XII.
+XIV.
 Patient-Reported Outcome (PRO) Requirements

 • If the study requires PRO data collected by CIBMTR, the proposal should include: 1) A detailed description of the PRO domains, timepoints, and proposed analysis of PROs; 2) A description of the hypothesis specific to PROs.

-XIII.
+XVI.
 Sample Requirements (if the study will use biologic samples from the CIBMTR Repository)

 • If the study requires biologic samples from the CIBMTR Repository, the proposal should also include a detailed description of the proposed testing methodology and sample requirements and a summary of the investigator's previous experience with the proposed assay systems.

-XIV.
+XVII.
 Non-CIBMTR Data Source, if applicable

 • A description of the external data source to which CIBMTR data will be linked.